HomunMage/Tools/OS/Docker/Simple Authentication/index.md

-Simple Authentication for Docker Services Using Nginx and a Custom Backend
+# Simple Authentication for Docker Services

 When building services with Docker, securing access to them is often a crucial step.
 Whether you want to protect an internal API or limit access to a simple web service, you can achieve this with a lightweight authentication layer.
 In this post, I’ll show you two approaches to add a simple login step to your Docker services.